 The dragon fruit plants are growing very well in partial – full shade up the curry-leaf tree.
 Being in shade I don’t know if they’ll flower and fruit.
 But they’re growing fast.
 We shall see!

 The cucamelloons are still growing and still flowering, but not setting fruit.
 I think they don’t get enough sun at the moment.
 The sun has moved to the other side of the house.
 Luckily, they’re in a pot, so I’ll move them to a sunnier spot.

 These plants gave us hundreds of fruit in October into early November.
 Over-ripe ones have fallen and I think, are growing.
 But I haven’t eated a cucamelon in weeks.

 Mint grows very happily in December in the tropics, loving the heat and wet.
 This is probably the best time of year for mint in our conditions and I’d say this is when mint is in season.
 December is a good time to harvest mint and a good time to transplant mint or start new plants from cuttings.

 Growing insanely fast in the hot and wet.

 Looking a bit happier in the hotter, wetter weather.
-I don’t have it in full sun any more and it hates me for moving it.
+I don’t have it in full sun anymore and it hates me for moving it.
 You can grow lemongrass in full tropical sun, it thrives.
 We have a post full of lemon grass recipes.

 I grew celery tops from store-bought celery.
 To do this, select a celery plant with a good amount of root still attached, it will grow in wet soil or in water.
 You can then plant it out in your garden beds.
 I use the tops in cooking, to flavour stocks and soups.
 The celery won’t grow the big stalks this way but we only want it for flavour.
 In late December they curled up their leaves and stopped growing.
 They’re alive but unhappy.
 I can’t harvest leaves right now but they’ve done well all year.